 As the fall athletics season kicks off, the Upper School’s halls buzz with energy as athletes begin to take the fields and courts.
 Many of these athletes are unknowingly running on empty stomachs.
-A recent study showed that 47% of female athletes ages 15 through 30 are at risk of not fueling their bodies sufficiently, according to nih.gov.
+A recent study showed that 47 percent of female athletes ages 15 through 30 are at risk of not fueling their bodies sufficiently, according to nih.gov.

 Mrs. Christina Cauliffe, Head Athletic Trainer, Upper and Middle School Health Teacher, and Health and Wellness Department Chair, aims to address the problem of under-fueled athletes through educating the community on proper nutritional habits.
 She discussed the advice that she gives to athletes who come to her with questions on nutrition.